decent-chat/decent/docs/api.md

   "avatarURL": string,
   "permissionLevel": "admin" | "member",
-  "flair": string, // "" by default
+  "flair": string | null,

   "online": boolean,

-  "authorized": boolean, // Only present if useAuthorization is true "email": string, // Only provided if this user is you; defaults to "" }
+  "authorized": boolean, // Only present if useAuthorization is true "email": string | null;, // Only provided if the requested user is the same as the sessionID provides }
 ```